Select Page

 This Reverse Chronology allows Back-Stitching to tile to infinity if the data is available, meaning the Decade Pack PDF was simply clipped at 10 tiles to create a continuous, decade-long visual macro perspective of seasonal behavior.
 The current standard Decade Pack consists of exactly 10 fully independent seasonal tiles running from January 1, 2016, to December 31, 2025, inclusive.

-Use quick links in the side bar to view the QAE Decade Pack Demos.
+Use quick links in the sidebar to view the QAE Decade Pack Demos.
 Below illustrates a continuous wireframe construction showing the Back-Stitch macro perspective.
-Below that is a wide frame image, a 10 year decade pack.
+Below that is a wide frame image, a 10-year Decade Pack.

 / / / / /